Skip to main content (Access Key S)

 • Hard Plastic Frozen-Food Trays

-• Plastic containers must be more than 2" on any 2 sides.
+• Plastic containers that are more than 2" on any 2 sides.

 • Plastic flower pots

-• Plastic lids larger than 2" in diameter
+• Plastic lids that are larger than 2" in diameter

 • EMPTY ALL LIQUIDS